ederson-eidm/twitter/README.md

 ### Compilation of mobile projects

-**check backend server paths before compiling the mobile applications**
+**check backend server paths, before compiling the mobile applications, configure address to server**

 _For more examples and usage, please refer to the [React Native!](https://reactnative.dev/)._